RISE Community

 David Belmonte, MD, MS, Department of Psychiatry

 Dr. David Belmonte is a clinical assistant professor in the Department of Psychiatry at Michigan Medicine.
-Belmonte’s project involves the use of artificial intelligence to assess medical student communication skills.
-As a RISE Innovator, he intends to develop a machine learning model with Large Language Model architecture and fine-tuned with Standardized Patient Encounters and the University of Michigan Communication Skills Checklist.
+Belmonte’s project involved the use of artificial intelligence to assess medical student communication skills.
+As a RISE Innovator, he developed a machine learning model with Large Language Model architecture, fine-tuned with Standardized Patient Encounters and the University of Michigan Communication Skills Checklist.

 Emily Bilek, PhD, ABPP, Department of Psychiatry

 Dr. Emily Bilek is a clinical associate professor and child psychologist in the Department of Psychiatry at Michigan Medicine.
-Currently, exposure therapy is the most effective psychotherapy skill for treating youth anxiety and obsessive-compulsive disorders (OCD).
-Unfortunately, it is also the least commonly delivered skill due in part to clinician hesitancy about delivering exposure.
-As a RISE Innovator, Bilek will develop and pilot an experiential training curriculum for exposure to improve provider comfort with and delivery of exposure to youth with anxiety or OCD.
+Exposure therapy is the most effective psychotherapy skill for treating youth anxiety and obsessive-compulsive disorders (OCD), yet it remains the least commonly delivered due in part to clinician hesitancy.
+As a RISE Innovator, Bilek developed and piloted an experiential training curriculum for exposure to improve provider comfort with and delivery of exposure to youth with anxiety or OCD.

 Ibtissam Gad, MD, Division of Rheumatology

 Dr. Ibtissam Gad is a clinical assistant professor in the Department of Internal Medicine in the Division of Rheumatology at Michigan Medicine.
-As a RISE Innovator, Gad will develop the first simulation model of its kind to help learners detect small joint swelling in the hand, which can be seen in diseases like rheumatoid arthritis and systemic lupus erythematous.
-Her and her team’s vision is that this model can be an excellent learning tool for trainees to help improve their physical exam skills, and to extrapolate those skills on patients.
+As a RISE Innovator, Gad developed the first simulation model of its kind to help learners detect small joint swelling in the hand, which can be seen in diseases like rheumatoid arthritis and systemic lupus erythematosus.
+Her and her team’s vision was that this model could serve as an excellent learning tool for trainees to improve their physical exam skills and apply those skills with patients.

 Jenny LaCross, PT, DPT, PhD, WCS, ATC, CLT, Department of Obstetrics & Gynecology

 Dr. Jenny LaCross is a research fellow in the Department of Obstetrics & Gynecology at Michigan Medicine and the Department of Mechanical Engineering at the University of Michigan.
-LaCross will be developing a Michigan Online Teach-Out covering pelvic floor anatomy and biomechanics to address disparities and inaccuracies in pelvis health anatomy education.
-The project will incorporate interviews and insights from U-M’s internationally recognized pelvic floor research group, and will also include anatomically accurate 3D-printed pelvic floor models demonstrating, for the first time, common childbirth injuries as well as the effects of aging and disease on the pelvic floor.
+LaCross developed a Michigan Online Teach-Out covering pelvic floor anatomy and biomechanics to address disparities and inaccuracies in pelvic health anatomy education.
+The project incorporated interviews and insights from U-M’s internationally recognized pelvic floor research group and included anatomically accurate 3D-printed pelvic floor models demonstrating, for the first time, common childbirth injuries as well as the effects of aging and disease on the pelvic floor.

 Emile Muallem, MD, Department of Pediatrics

 Dr. Emile Muallem is a clinical assistant professor in the Department of Pediatrics at Michigan Medicine.
-As a RISE Innovator, Muallem will design and implement a Point of Care Ultrasound (POCUS) curriculum for the Division of Pediatric Hospital Medicine to improve patient care delivery at C.S.
+As a RISE Innovator, Muallem designed and implemented a Point of Care Ultrasound (POCUS) curriculum for the Division of Pediatric Hospital Medicine to improve patient care delivery at C.S.
 Mott Children's Hospital.
-To achieve this, he will utilize a multi-pronged approach including educational modules, hands-on sessions and dedicated image review.
+To achieve this, he utilized a multi-pronged approach including educational modules, hands-on sessions, and dedicated image review.

 Julie Piazza, CCLS, MS, Office of Patient Experience

 Julie Piazza is a senior project manager in the Office of Patient Experience at Michigan Medicine.
-Piazza’s innovation is to develop and implement a Patient & Family Life Specialty (PFLS) education program, establishing the PFLS role as an integral part of the adult interprofessional clinical care team.
-By addressing the issues of anxiety, procedural preparedness, emotional health, psychosocial care and non-pharmacologic interventions through innovative evidence-based education, Piazza plans to yield a positive impact on the patient/family/staff experience, as well as improving care team culture and well-being.
+Piazza developed and implemented a Patient & Family Life Specialty (PFLS) education program, establishing the PFLS role as an integral part of the adult interprofessional clinical care team.
+By addressing issues of anxiety, procedural preparedness, emotional health, psychosocial care, and non-pharmacologic interventions through innovative evidence-based education, Piazza created a positive impact on the patient/family/staff experience and improved care team culture and well-being.

 Pat Schloss, PhD, Department of Microbiology and Immunology

 Dr. Pat Schloss is a professor in the Department of Microbiology and Immunology at Michigan Medicine.
-As a RISE Innovator, Schloss will evaluate the ability to strengthen learners' data science skills using an ensemble learning modality.
-His team will develop and disseminate best practices for being a member of an ensemble and being the conductor of the ensemble.
+As a RISE Innovator, Schloss evaluated the ability to strengthen learners' data science skills using an ensemble learning modality.
+His team developed and disseminated best practices for being both a member of an ensemble and the conductor of one.

 Maxwell Spadafore, MD, Department of Emergency Medicine

 Dr. Maxwell Spadafore is a clinical assistant professor in the Department of Emergency Medicine at Michigan Medicine.
 He also serves as the director of educational informatics for the Office of Medical Student Education.
-As a RISE Innovator, Spadafore will work on a real-time AI-powered feedback quality assurance system.
-He will create a “Grammarly for feedback” which can coach evaluators in producing high-quality feedback for our learners.
+As a RISE Innovator, Spadafore developed a real-time AI-powered feedback quality assurance system—a “Grammarly for feedback”—to coach evaluators in producing high-quality feedback for learners.

 Candice Stegink, MA, Department of Surgery

 Candice Stegink is the associate director of innovation in the Department of Surgery at Michigan Medicine.
-Stegink’s project will address the need for tailored innovation programming for residents by expanding the Surgical Trainee Agile Innovation and empoweRment (STAIR) framework from Surgery to other departments, starting with Obstetrics and Gynecology, using a train-the-trainer model.
-The initiative will evaluate the program’s feasibility, scalability and its impact on resident leadership development, innovation mindset and interprofessional collaboration.
+Stegink’s project addressed the need for tailored innovation programming for residents by expanding the Surgical Trainee Agile Innovation and empoweRment (STAIR) framework from Surgery to other departments, starting with Obstetrics and Gynecology, using a train-the-trainer model.
+The initiative evaluated the program’s feasibility, scalability, and its impact on resident leadership development, innovation mindset, and interprofessional collaboration.

 Courtney Burns, BSE, Medical Student